LSC-20111 - Defence and Disease

 2000 word laboratory report, written on an individual basis, based on experimental data collected in laboratory sessions associated with LSC-20107, supported by tutorial sessions for data analysis.

-Students will be given a choice of three diseases/conditions and be required to write a detailed treatment regimen for an individual with that condition.
-This will include any preventative treatment, medical interventions/drugs, contraindications, side effects and monitoring required.
-This assessment has a word limit of 2000 not including figures and tables.
+Students will be given a choice of four case studies related to either medical microbiology or microbiology research related to health and disease.
+They may be required to write a detailed account of the immunopathology of infection with a specific pathogen or describe anti-infective treatment options for an individual with an infection.
+They may also have to address specific research questions related to the study of disease-causing microorganisms.
+They may be asked to discuss preventative treatment, medical interventions/drugs, contraindications, side effects and monitoring required.
+This assessment has a word limit of 2500 not including figures and tables.